Stremio/stremio-addon-guide/docs/step5.md

 Let's watch videos
 ---

 Now we have streams defined.
 We can again reinstall our add-on.
-Then the streams will displayed to the right of our movie description.
+Then the streams will be displayed to the right of our movie description.